Tummy Tuck Before and After Photos

 Who is a good candidate for an abdominoplasty?

-What is the recovery period after a Tummy Tuck?
+What is the Recovery from a Tummy Tuck?

 Are there any alternatives to abdominoplasty surgery?

 In cases where the skin excess is minimal, skin tightening may be accomplished with the use of a radiofrequency device known as Forma Plus©.
 Although multiple treatments are required, the skin will become visibly firmer over the period of a few months.
 This non-invasive procedure is painless and requires no downtime.

 In the case of stretch marks, a multitude of treatments are available.
 These include fractional CO2 laser (SmartSkin ©), Fractora©, microneedling and platelet-rich plasma injections (PRP) or IPL.
 You will need to see Dr. Motakis in consultation to discuss which treatment is best suited for you.
 In cases where there is significant muscle separation, and excess skin though, abdominoplasty surgery remains the best option available.